 Every day, as I swing my legs over the edge of my bed, I never know whether I’ll step into the softly shifting eddies of a wave, or if I’ll step directly into an undertow, and be pulled in, suffocating beneath the weight of life, and sucked under.

 Depression is my undertow.
-Like many Americans, I never know when I awaken, what kind of day it will be.
+Like 1 out of 10 Americans – and the 80% who show signs of depression, but aren’t treated – I never know when I awaken, what kind of day it will be.
 It’s never a solid-ground day.

 If it’s a gentle shifting sand day, I can usually accomplish a few tasks – grocery shopping, talking with a friend on the phone, maybe even cooking a meal – but I still have to be careful to pace myself.